\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Background

 \subsection{Geometric Complexes}

-Our approach to dynamical systems is based on \emph{\v{C}ech} and \emph{Delaunay complexes}, two common ingredients in topological data analysis.
-In addition, we use \emph{selective Delaunay complexes}, which interpolate between the \v{C}ech and Delaunay complexes, and \emph{Delaunay--\v{C}ech complexes}, which offer a convenient short-cut for our method.
+Our approach to dynamical systems is based on \emph{\v{C}ech} complexes and \emph{Delaunay complexes} --- two common ingredients in topological data analysis --- and the Delaunay--\v{C}ech complexes, which offer a convenient computational short-cut.